jbakse/compform_site/content/random/index.md

 </div>

 With some math, you can reshape the values returned by `random()` to just about any distribution you can think of.
 Often, you won't need anything very complicated.
-Just biasing the results toward the low end, high end, or middle is often enough to achieve appealing effects.
-The calculations for creating these types of distributions is easy enough that you'll often see them used as [mechanics](https://roleplayersrespite.com/5e-advantage-disadvantag) in tabletop role-playing games without the need for a computer.
+Just biasing the results towards the low end, high end, or middle is often enough to achieve appealing effects.
+The calculations for creating these types of distributions are easy enough that you'll often see them used as [mechanics](https://roleplayersrespite.com/5e-advantage-disadvantag) in table top rollplaying games without the need for a computer.

 <div class ="activity">